karngyan/karngyan.com/content/projects/twithub.md

 ## About

 TwitHub is an application where users can sign in using Twitter and then set a banner for their profile.
-Currently, TwitHub supports setting a user's GitHub Contribution Calender as their Twitter Banner.
+Currently, TwitHub supports setting a user's GitHub Contribution Calender as their Twitter Banner along with a header and a description.

 ![Banner](/images/twithub-banner.png)

 ## Tech Stack

 - Design - Figma
-- Frontend - React
+- Frontend - React, Context API
 - Backend - Node, Express, Puppeteer
+- Database - MongoDB
 - Auth - Firebase Auth
 - Deployed on - Netlify, Heroku